Daily High to Daily Low: Is It Safe to Buy Butterfly Network Inc. (BFLY)?

 Cowen, on the other hand, stated in their research note that they expect to see BFLY reach a price target of $20.
 The rating they have provided for BFLY stocks is “Outperform” according to the report published on June 21st, 2021.

-Volatility was left at 7.27%, however, over the last 30 days, the volatility rate increased by 7.18%, as shares sank -8.70% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -36.44% lower at present.
+Volatility was left at 7.63%, however, over the last 30 days, the volatility rate increased by 9.72%, as shares surge +6.49% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -26.84% lower at present.

 Insider Trading